Octogeddon review — who knew that fighting as a giant octopus could be this fun?

 Octogeddon progresses from easy to hard

-I lost a few lives at the beginning of the game and I felt really incompetent, since it was so easy.
+I lost a few lives at the beginning, and I felt incompetent, since it was so easy.
 But that’s deceptive.
 You add more limbs and weapons and become a wheel of destruction.
 But each limb gets costlier over time, and the enemies start coming at your from all directions.
 It becomes a frenzy as you spin the octopus to try to line up the right weapons against the hardened foes.
 The boss fights are tough, but they get tougher as ordinary enemies join in, forcing you to fend off simultaneous attacks from everywhere.
 And as you run out of lives, you get quite worried toward the end when you lose three or four lives fighting the final battle.

 The final levels are intense

 If you lose all of your hearts through hits to your head, you lose a life.
 You can earn more lives using the money you’ve accumulated over time.
-But they get pretty expensive, and you have to choose between buying more tentacles or buying more lives.
+But they get expensive, and you have to choose between buying more tentacles or buying more lives.
 You earn money by taking out waves of enemies, but the objects you want to buy get more expensive as well.
 Each level starts out easy, but then it gets harder, as you have to take out a building at the same time you take out the enemies.
 And then you have to fight a boss at the end of each level.
 It took me around 36 hours and 13 runs to beat the game.
 And when I finally beat it, I felt so good.
 Now I’ll have to get started all over again.

 What you won’t like